vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:BulletExercise lang:sql xp:100 key:38a7c62434
 ## Combining with aggregate functions

+Great work!

-Try out your skills by combining `GROUP BY` and `ORDER BY` with some more aggregate functions!
+Now practice your new skills by combining `GROUP BY` and `ORDER BY` with some more aggregate functions!

 Make sure to always put the `ORDER BY` clause at the end of your query.
 You can't sort values that you haven't calculated yet!

 *** =pre_exercise_code
 ```{python}